ember-learn/ember-blog/content/the-ember-times-issue-193.md

 All of this has been achieved, and more! 🤯 And as Yehuda points out, all of this doesn't even include our amazing progress on governance and release cadence.

 What's more, in honor of the occasion [Mel Sumner (@MelSumner)](https://github.com/MelSumner) created an amazing website tribute to the framework we know and 💛💙💜💚🧡 l️ove 💛💙💜💚🧡.
 The [Why Ember](https://whyember.com/) site is now live!
-The site contains a ton of information about what makes Ember such a great choice, including resources for those new to the framework or considering migrating and a list of some of awesome addons.
+The site contains a ton of information about what makes Ember such a great choice, including resources for those new to the framework or considering migrating and a list of some awesome addons.

 There have been many, many achievements over the last decade, and our core teams and community members alike deserve to be proud of what we have accomplished - congratulations to all and we can't wait to see what's next! 🎉🚀